Skilled CompanionsLearn more about what a skilled companion can do.

 Our skilled companions are dogs trained to work with an adult or child with a disability under the guidance of a facilitator.
-A facilitator is typically a parent, spouse or caregiver who handles and cares for the assistance dog, encourages a strong bond between the recipient and the skilled companion dog, and is responsible for the customized training needs of the dog.
+A facilitator is typically a parent, spouse or caregiver who lives in the same household as the recipient and cares for the assistance dog, encourages a strong bond between the recipient and the skilled companion dog, and is responsible for the customized training needs of the dog.

-Disabilities served include, but are not limited to, cerebral palsy, muscular dystrophy, Spina Bifida and Spinal Muscular Atrophy.
+Disabilities served include, but are not limited to, cerebral palsy, muscular dystrophy, autism spectrum disorder, Spina Bifida and Spinal Muscular Atrophy.

 A Canine Companions skilled companion is bred to be calm, reliable, affectionate and utilizes its trained skills and tasks to help mitigate the recipient’s disability.

 A Canine Companions skilled companion can also serve as a tool to assist in developing independent living skills as well as integrated into structured therapies and utilized to facilitate social interactions.
 Not only can a skilled companion placement make their physical lives easier, it can boost confidence, feelings of self-sufficiency and responsibility.
 Canine Companions dogs are responsive, but NOT responsible.
 A Canine Companions dog cannot take responsibility for the safety of the recipient.
 A Canine Companions dog does not have the ability to identify a situation that is safe versus a situation that is dangerous.
 Canine Companions dogs are only able to perform under the direct supervision of an adult, and cannot go to school alone with a child.